-2.20 Guidelines for placements during a curacy
+2.19 Guidelines for placements during a curacy

-There is an option for curates to take a short placement of up to three months during the curacy.
+A potential fourth element of a curacy is a placement of up to three months.
 Please note, this is distinct from any placements required as part of an academic programme.
 A curacy placement is not a requirement but an opportunity to explore a different context or type of ministry to complement the experience offered within the title placement.
 A placement could be used to get an initial 'taster' of a type of ministry the curate is considering for the future (e.g. chaplaincy) so that that s/he will be in a position to make a more informed decision.
 Alternatively, a curate could take this chance to learn something about a context s/he is unlikely to choose in the future (e.g. someone who feels called to urban ministry might go on a placement in a rural context).
 A particularly valuable way to use this opportunity is to provide ministerial cover for a parish in vacancy.
 This gives you a good foretaste of what being in charge of a parish might be like, and greatly enhances the life of the parish you are covering.

-Placements would usually happen during Years 3 or 4, but could be earlier (especially for pioneer ministers)
+Placements would usually happen during Years 3 or 4, but could be earlier in exceptional circumstances.

 Placements could last anything from a week up to three months.
-The timing and duration would be a matter of negotiation between Curate, Training Minister, Clergy Development Officer and the placement supervisor.
-This would require Training Ministers to plan in such a way that the curate's presence is not essential for the maintenance of a project in the parish (thus preparing the way for their absence at the end of curacy).
+The timing and duration would be a matter of negotiation between Curate, TI, Ministerial Development Officer and the placement supervisor.
+This would require TIs to plan in such a way that the curate's presence is not essential for the maintenance of a project in the parish (thus preparing the way for their absence at the end of curacy).
 Timing would need to take into consideration local factors.